Socialization: Stages

-Now that the individual has moved from a prospective member to a new member, they must accept the group's culture.
-At this stage, the individual accepts the group's norms, values, and perspectives (assimilation), and the group adapts to fit the new member's needs (accommodation).
-The acceptance transition point is then reached and the individual becomes a full member.
+Now that the individual has moved from a prospective member to a new member, the recruit must accept the group's culture.
+At this stage, the individual accepts the group's norms, values, and perspectives (assimilation), and the group may adapt to fit the new member's needs (accommodation).
+The acceptance transition-point is then reached and the individual becomes a full member.
 However, this transition can be delayed if the individual or the group reacts negatively.
-For example, the individual may react cautiously or misinterpret other members' reactions if they believe that they will be treated differently as a newcomer.
+For example, the individual may react cautiously or misinterpret other members' reactions in the belief that they will be treated differently as a newcomer.